ibm-cloud-docs/powervs-migration/white-paper.md

 # Migrating to {{site.data.keyword.powerSys_notm}} on {{site.data.keyword.cloud_notm}}
 {: #white-paper}

-This white paper describes the business challenges with on-premises and colocated power workloads and offers prescriptive solutions choices for migrating to {{site.data.keyword.powerSysFull}} on {{site.data.keyword.cloud_notm}}.
+This white paper describes the business challenges with on-premises and colocated Power workloads and offers prescriptive solutions choices for migrating to {{site.data.keyword.IBM}} {{site.data.keyword.powerSysFull}}.
 It covers key design considerations and migration strategies to guide your transition with actionable steps.
 {: shortdesc}

-Organizations are turning to cloud solutions to enhance scalability, reduce costs, and improve flexibility. {{site.data.keyword.powerSys_notm}} on {{site.data.keyword.cloud_notm}} offers a robust platform for running {{site.data.keyword.IBM}} AIX and {{site.data.keyword.IBM}} i workloads with the benefits of cloud infrastructure.
+Organizations are turning to cloud solutions to enhance scalability, reduce costs, and improve flexibility. {{site.data.keyword.IBM}} {{site.data.keyword.powerSys_notm}} offers a robust platform for running {{site.data.keyword.IBM}} AIX and {{site.data.keyword.IBM}} i workloads with the benefits of cloud infrastructure.

 ## On-premises challenges
 {: #challenges}